SensorsINI/v2e/README.md

  1. **Constant-Duration**: _--dvs_exposure _duration_ _T__:  - Each frame has constant duration _T_.
  2. **Constant-Count**: _--dvs_exposure_count_ _N_:  - each frame has the same number _N_ of DVS events, as first described in Delbruck, Tobi.
 2008.
 “Frame-Free Dynamic Digital Vision.”
 In Proceedings of Intl.
 Symp. on Secure-Life Electronics, Advanced Electronics for Quality Life and Society, 1:21–26.
 Tokyo, Japan: Tokyo. https://drive.google.com/open?id=0BzvXOhBHjRheTS1rSVlZN0l2MDg..
  3. **Area-Event**: _--dvs_exposure_ _area_event_ _N_ _M_:  - frames are accumulated until any block of *M*x*M* pixels fills up with _N_ events, as first described in Liu, Min, and T. Delbruck.
 2018.
 “Adaptive Time-Slice Block-Matching Optical Flow Algorithm for Dynamic Vision Sensors.”
 In Proceedings of British Machine Vision Conference (BMVC 2018).
 Newcastle upon Tyne, UK: Proceedings of BMVC 2018. https://doi.org/10.5167/uzh-168589.
+ 4. **Source**: _--dvs_exposure source_: DVS timestamps are based on source video timestamps.
+Extra events per frame are spaced between frames accoruding to the maximum number of events for that frame.

  - _Constant-Duration_ is like normal video, i.e. sampled at regular, ideally Nyquist rate.
  - _Constant-Count_ frames have the same number of pixel brightness change events per frame.
 But if the scene is very textured (i.e. busy) then frame can get very brief, while parts of the input with only a small object moving can have very long frames.